Speech Impairments Special Needs Factsheet

 What Teachers Should Know

+Speech impairments can make it hard to communicate.
 Someone with a speech impairment may have difficulty with articulation (production of speech sounds), voice (pitch, resonance, or loudness), or fluency (flow of speech).

-Many kids and teens with speech impairments have oral–motor problems, meaning there's inefficient communication in the areas of the brain responsible for speech production.
+Some kids and teens with speech impairments have oral–motor problems, meaning there's inefficient communication in the areas of the brain responsible for speech production.
 Speech impairments also can be part of a more general developmental delay or related to medical conditions such as a hearing impairment, weak muscles around the mouth, cleft lip or palate, vocal nodules or hoarseness, autism, or a breathing or swallowing disorder.

 Lisping is an articulation disorder and refers to a specific substitution involving the letters "s" and "z."
 A person who lisps replaces those sounds with "th."